fynnwilliam/news_ticker/README.md

 # news_ticker

-this is to mimic a news ticker, somtimes called a crawler or slide. could be used for a tv programme or a scoreboard...
+this is to mimic a news ticker, sometimes called a crawler or slide. could be used for a tv programme or a scoreboard...

 to compile: